yiisoft/view/docs/basic-functionality.md

 # Basic functionality

 The package provides a `Yiisoft\View\View` class with basic functionality for managing views, and a `Yiisoft\View\WebView` class with advanced functionality for use in a WEB environment.
-This guide applies to both classes, but examples will be provided using the `Yiisoft\View\View` class.
+This guide applies to both classes, but examples will be provided using the `Yiisoft\View\View`.
 For advanced examples with `Yiisoft\View\WebView` functionality, see the "[Use in the WEB environment](use-in-web-environment.md)" guide.

-To create an `Yiisoft\View\View` class, you must specify two mandatory parameters:
+To create a `Yiisoft\View\View` class, you must specify two mandatory parameters:

 ```php
 /**